fkarg/fkarg.github.io/drafts/longtermplans.md

 Reality tends to fit in somewhere inbetween.
 Most of the time, it's neither utmost paradise, nor ultimate tragedy.

-Visualizing these two szenarios should give you a sense for the difference you can make - and what will happen if you don't.
+Visualizing these two scenarios should give you a sense for the difference you can make - and what will happen if you don't.

 It's unlikely that everything we attempt will be successful.
 It's also unlikely that everything will utterly fail.
-Still, with a deterrant and a paradise, let's see how we can get closer to paradise.
+Still, with a deterrent and a paradise, let's see how we can get closer to paradise.

 ## Write down Dreams (20min)
-If you are familiar with Tim Ferriss' four-hour workweek, this in parts taken from the dreamlining exercise (pages 57-63).
+If you are familiar with Tim Ferris's' four-hour workweek, this in parts taken from the dreamlining exercise (pages 57-63).

 The goal is to write down all of the dreams you have.
 Everything you want to do, achieve, know, own - everything you _want_.
-Go for qauantity first, we'll reduce it to quality later.
+Go for quantity first, we'll reduce it to quality later.
 The more the better.

 Go through the following hints step by step, and write down whatever comes to